python/cpython/Doc/library/multiprocessing.rst

           p.join()

    The two connection objects returned by :func:`Pipe` represent the two ends of the pipe.
-Each connection object has :meth:`send` and :meth:`recv` methods (among others).
+Each connection object has :meth:`~Connection.send` and :meth:`~Connection.recv` methods (among others).
 Note that data in a pipe may become corrupted if two processes (or threads) try to read from or write to the *same* end of the pipe at the same time.
 Of course there is no risk of corruption from processes using different ends of the pipe at the same time.

 Synchronization between processes